Here are the most beautiful medieval castles of all time!

 Rising from the moat that surrounds it, this beautiful fairy-tale-like chateau is situated on the south bank of the Loire River a few miles east of Orléans in France.

-Its origins are unknown, being first mentioned around 1102 with references made to the Lords of Sully.
+The origins of this major landmark in France are unknown, being first mentioned around 1102 with references made to the Lords of Sully.

 The various sections were built over the centuries, having suffered damage and reconstruction during the 18th century, as well as a fire in 1919 and during WW2, before being beautifully restored in the 1960s.